 Agent Harness Engineering: Why Architecture Matters More Than the Model

-AI agents no longer run for 15 minutes, but for days and weeks – in parallel, autonomously, across hundreds of context windows.
-The orchestration infrastructure determines whether you achieve success or face a token spiral.
+AI agents now run for days and weeks, not minutes: in parallel, autonomously, across hundreds of context windows.
+The orchestration infrastructure decides whether you succeed or spiral into runaway token costs.
 A guide to harness engineering, multi-agent platforms, and TYPO3 optimisation.

 Overview

-• It is not the model that determines whether an AI agent delivers – but the surrounding infrastructure.
-LangChain improved its coding agent by 14 percentage points without changing the model.
-Only the environment was improved.
+• What decides whether an AI agent delivers is not the model, but the infrastructure around it.
+LangChain improved its coding agent by 14 percentage points without touching the model: only the environment changed.

-• We have reached the third evolutionary stage: Following prompt engineering and context engineering, harness engineering controls how agents work autonomously over days and weeks – with memory, error handling, and progress tracking.
+• We have reached the third evolutionary stage.
+After prompt engineering and context engineering, harness engineering governs how agents work autonomously over days and weeks, with memory, error handling, and progress tracking.

 • AI agents no longer run for 15 minutes.
 They run for days, in parallel, and in loops.
-Today, costs are around $200 per developer per month – and with parallel agents and uncontrolled loops, they will multiply.
+Costs already sit at around $200 per developer per month, and parallel agents and runaway loops will multiply that figure.

-• 62% of companies are experimenting with AI agents, but only 20% have the governance in place for them.
-Those who want to use agents productively need approval processes, budget controls, and traceable decision logs.
+• 62% of companies are experimenting with AI agents, yet only 20% have the governance to match.
+To run agents in production, you need approval processes, budget controls, and auditable decision logs.

-• Existing TYPO3 projects also benefit: Content Blocks, Property Hooks, Schema API, and clear project rules (AGENTS.md) make codebases significantly more agent-friendly.
+• Existing TYPO3 projects benefit too: Content Blocks, Property Hooks, the Schema API, and clear project rules (AGENTS.md) make codebases far more agent-friendly.

 Token costs are skyrocketing.
-Not because models are becoming more expensive – but because AI agents no longer work for 15 minutes and then stop.
-They run for days and weeks, in parallel, autonomously, across hundreds of Context Windows.
-A single agent run routinely consumes 40,000 tokens today solely through system prompt repetition.
-Ten Loop Cycles can cause fifty times the token consumption of a linear run.
+Not because models are getting more expensive, but because AI agents no longer work for 15 minutes and then stop.
+They run for days and weeks, in parallel and autonomously, across hundreds of context windows.
+A single agent run now routinely burns 40,000 tokens through system prompt repetition alone.
+Ten loop cycles can consume fifty times the tokens of a linear run.

 The core message of this article

-Beyond a minimum capability threshold, a better Harness yields more than a better model.
-LangChain increased the success rate of its coding agent from 52.8% to 66.5% – without a single model upgrade.
+Beyond a minimum capability threshold, a better harness pays off more than a better model.
+LangChain raised the success rate of its coding agent from 52.8% to 66.5% without a single model upgrade.
 Only the environment changed.

 Who is this article for?

-Technical leaders (CTOs, heads of engineering), software architects, and TYPO3 developers who want to understand why Harness Engineering is the strategic lever for productive AI agents – and how to prepare their projects for it.
+Technical leaders (CTOs, heads of engineering), software architects, and TYPO3 developers who want to understand why harness engineering is the strategic lever for productive AI agents, and how to get their projects ready for it.

 Table of Contents